DomiKamu/OhmerPrems/README.md

 You'll can download fom [_Pre-release v2.6.14 ALPHA ("Daily" builds)_](https://github.com/DomiKamu/OhmerPrems/releases/tag/v2.6.14), for manual download & install/update.

-:information_source: _DeXtral_ module will be **free for everyone**, meaning it will operate as full version (whatever you're owner of a license V2 keyfile, or not, exactly like DeXtral Kompakt, Vektor & VX, KlokSpid MkII & KX, and KordZ modules).

 [**DeXtral User's Manual**](docs/modules/DeXtral/Manual.md) is also under construction (as "draft" status).

 ---